nilaysanghrajka/HackerRank/30DayChallenge/Day1/README.md

 # HackerRank Challenge (Day 1: Data Types)

 ## Objective
-Today, we're discussing data types.
-Check out the Tutorial tab for learning materials and an instructional video!
+In this challenge, we review data types.

 ## Task
 Complete the code in the editor below.
 The variables **i**, **d**, and **s** are already declared and initialized for you.
 You must: